trdunsworth/DECCreport3/report_base.docx.md

 :::

-Most of the calls arrived by Phone with the next largest method coming in as E-911 calls.
+Most of the calls arrived by Phone.
+911 trunk line calls were 34.26 percent of all calls.
 There were 38 calls where we did not indicated how the service call was received.
 Since this is only 3 percent of the total number of calls, this may be something to watch over time.

 The following is a chart of the top 10 call types.
 The data is limited to ensure visual clarity and legibility of the information.